AP source: Nebraska closing in on Matt Rhule as coach

 One of eight Football Bowl Subdivision programs with at least 900 wins but more than 20 years removed from its 1990s heyday, Nebraska is pinning its hopes on the 47-year-old Rhule to recreate his success at his previous two college stops.
 Twice Rhule took over struggling programs and built them into conference contenders in three years.

-The Cornhuskers played at Iowa on Friday and will finish with their sixth straight losing season.
+The Cornhuskers beat Iowa 24-17 on Friday and finished 4-8, their sixth straight losing season.
 Athletic director Trev Alberts fired Scott Frost on Sept.
 11 after the Huskers opened 1-2 with losses to Northwestern in Ireland and to Georgia Southern at home.
-They were 2-6 under interim coach Mickey Joseph entering the Iowa game.
+They were 3-6 under interim coach Mickey Joseph.

 Nebraska was 16-31 in four-plus seasons under Frost, never finishing higher than fifth in the Big Ten West or going to a bowl.